Vacuum Coated Cladding - Coloured Finish

 Due to the increasing popularity of painted cladding, as an alternative to natural weathered timber, Russwood are now manufacturing vacuum coated cladding at our in-house state-of-the-art coating facility; the first of its kind in Scotland.
 By treating the timber under factory-controlled conditions we can guarantee that the application will be of a consistently high standard, and that the resulting end-product will offer enhanced aesthetic and durability properties as well as a reduced maintenance cycle.

-Currently, many of our customers paint their cladding on-site but, as you can see from the following comparison table, ordering cladding pre-coated brings a number of significant advantages.
+Currently, many of our customers paint their cladding on-site but, as you can see from the following comparison table and independently commissioned test results, ordering cladding pre-coated brings a number of significant advantages.

 BENEFITS OF VACUUM COATED CLADDING